ipikuka/next-mdx-remote-client/README.md

 rest of the article...
 ```

-You can have a look at an example [TOC component](https://github.com/talatkuyuk/next-mdx-remote-client-in-pages-router/blob/main/mdxComponents/Toc.tsx) in the demo application.
+You can have a look at an example [TableOfContentComponent](https://github.com/talatkuyuk/next-mdx-remote-client-in-pages-router/blob/main/mdxComponents/Toc.tsx) in the demo application.

-In order to create a table of contents (TOC) I use `remark-flexible-toc` in the remark plugin list and pass the table of contents objects `vFile.data.toc` into the `scope` via the option `vfileDataIntoScope`.
+In order to create a table of contents (TOC) I use **`remark-flexible-toc`** in the remark plugins and pass the table of contents objects `vFile.data.toc` into the `scope` via the option `vfileDataIntoScope`.

 That's it!
 So easy!